threefoldtecharchive/info_manual3/wiki/tfchain/farming_policies.md

 When a council member attaches a policy to a farm, limits can be set.
 These limits define how much a policy can be used for nodes, before it becomes unusable and gets removed.
 The limits currently are:

+- Farming Policy ID: the ID of the farming policy which we want to limit to a farm.
 - CU.
 Every time a node is added in the farm, it's CU is calculated and deducted from this amount.
 If the amount drops below 0, the maximum amount of CU that can be attached to this policy is reached.
 - SU.
 Every time a node is added in the farm, it's SU is calculated and deducted from this amount.
 If the amount drops below 0, the maximum amount of SU that can be attached to this policy is reached.
 - End date.
 After this date the policy is not effective anymore and can't be used.
 It is removed from the farm and a default policy is used.